louki-vn/DoAnBE/MongoToES/README.md

-# mongodb-change-streams

-This is demo code for mongodb change streams and how it can be used to stream the data from mongodb to elasticsearch.

 ### Prerequisites

 - Install Mongodb 3.6 or more in replica set mode.
-Create a db called `testDb`.
 - Install Elasticsearch listening on `http://localhost:9200`.
-I am using version 6 but any version can be used.

 ## How to install?